dceoy/jader-phv-adhoc/main.md

 ##### Background
 Dipeptidyl peptidase 4 (DPP-4) inhibitors and glucagon-like peptide 1 (GLP-1) agonists are incretin-based hypoglycemic drugs which are widely used to treat type 2 diabetes.
 The safety of these drugs is one of the most concerns in diabetes medication.
-To assess adverse drug events (ADEs) associated with incretin-based drugs, we analyzed Japanese spontaneous reports.
+To assess adverse events (AEs) associated with incretin-based drugs, we analyzed Japanese spontaneous reports.

     - the rationale of study
     - the specific study hypothesis and/or study objectives

 ##### Methods and Findings
-This study is designed as a disproportionality analysis based on logistic regression model of spontaneous ADE reports.
+This study is designed as a disproportionality analysis based on logistic regression model of spontaneous AE reports.
 The report data was fetched from Japanese Adverse Drug Event Report database (JADER), which is published by Pharmaceuticals and Medical Devices Agency (PMDA).
 176,957 unique cases were analyzed, which were reported from 2010 to 2014 and had available records about age and sex.